Ashmitabasnyat9/Final-year-project/README.md

 data is splited into training and validation sets and fed into the light-weight CNN model for training and evaluation.The model is trained at 100 epochs and track how our model is performing after each epoch of training.Finally, we see our model in action by visualizing some images from the test dataset and checked if our model predicts them correctly.

+# 4.2 Testing
+Testing is a method to check whether the actual software product matches expected require￾ments and to ensure that software product is Defect free.
+Testing is a very important phase of system development.
+It is a phase in the software testing cycle where a total and integrated application is tested.
+The scope of system testing is not only limited to the design of the system but also to the behavior and believed expectations of the business.
+There are different types of the testing.
+Thus, Testing is performed in order to meet the conditions, designing and executing of project and for checking results and reporting on the System process and performance.
+# 4.2.1 Unit Testing
+A unit test is a way of testing a unit - the smallest piece of code that can be logically isolated in a system.
+A unit testing is done during development of this system.
+In short Unit testing can be define as the testing process where each unit or modules are tested individually.
+The required inputs of the modules are given to it and the output is compared to the expected.
+1. Test case 1: Upload image
+2. Test Case 2: Detection of Objects